-A story is told and recorded on Inis Oirr, a small island off the West coast of Ireland.
+A story is told and recorded on Inis Mór, a small island off the West coast of Ireland.
 That story is retold, from person to person, travelling across Ireland and Europe, through Scandinavia to Istanbul.
 Along the way, it is translated, processed by peoples’ own memories, experiences and cultures.
 Layers are added and other layers are forgotten and let go.
 In parallel with the metamorphosis of this story, a drawing undergoes the same process.
 It starts on the Western edge of Europe and is passed from from artist to artist, participant to participant, all the way to the Eastern edge of Europe.
 Each participant makes changes to the drawing, so it also undergoes a gradual metamorphosis.

 Images from Pilot project, 2016, in collaboration with Ewert Ekros

+The game is called Chinese Whispers in English, Stille Post in German, Gluchy Telefon in Polish, Rikkinäinen Puhelin in Finnish, Kitkine Telefon in Lithuanian.
+On this scale, it is a powerful project which explores notions of memory, sense of place, language, communication and rumor, landscape and migration.
 It is a project which engages people from twenty different European countries in an exploration of both our commonalities and our differences while creating a collective artwork.

-How will this happen?
+How does this happen?

 Both the original drawing and story will disappear, being replaced by transformed versions of themselves.

 in or around 250 participants